rice-crc/voyages-api/README.md

 ### GroupBy (Voyages only)

-Using Pandas-like syntax, we can also run searches and then perform groupings on categorical variables.
+Using Pandas-like syntax, we can also run searches and then find the aggregated values of numerical variables, grouped by a categorical variable.

 For instance:

 	POST "http://127.0.0.1:8000/voyage/groupby"